 All prey items should be gut-loaded, meaning they're fed a nutritious diet themselves—including a vitamin and mineral supplement—before being offered to green snakes.
 They should also be dusted with a calcium supplement at least a few times a week.

 A shallow dish of water should be provided, large enough for the snake to climb into for a soak, but shallow enough to prevent drowning.
 However, these snakes seem to prefer drinking water droplets off leaves rather than from a bowl, so a daily misting of the greenery is required, as you would do for a chameleon.

 Common Health Problems

-Both types of green snake are prone to fungal and respiratory infections.
+Both types of green snakes are prone to fungal and respiratory infections.
 Open-mouthed breathing and wheezing are signs of a respiratory infection, and discoloration of the skin is usually a symptom of a fungal infection.

 Another ailment common among snakes, including the green snake, is mouth rot, or infectious stomatitis.
 This bacterial infection of the mouth causes saliva bubbles and inflammation in and around the mouth.
 If left untreated, the snake's teeth may fall out when the infection reaches the bone.